+- Out of Control Expenses

+If you do not monitor your expenses carefully, they can quickly add up.

+- Fluctuating Payroll

+Covering payroll for temporary workers weekly or biweekly can be one of the biggest challenges a staffing firm faces, especially if they face a surge in volume.

-Cash flow can be a major issue for staffing firms, which must pay temporary employees and vendors weekly while waiting 30, 60, 90 or even 120 days for client payment.
+- Cash flow can be a major issue for staffing firms, which must pay temporary employees and vendors weekly while waiting 30, 60, 90 days foy payment.

-- Temporary Employee Bad Performance If your temporary employee fails to show up for a job or does a poor job, you can lose credibility with clients and that can hurt your bottom line. - Outstanding Invoices If your customer is not paying on time, that is a huge issue considering you have to keep the lights on and your employees paid.
+- Temporary Employee Bad Performance

+If your temporary employee fails to show

+up for a job or does a poor job, you

+can lose credibility with clients

+- Outstanding Invoices

+If your customer is not paying on time, that is a huge issue considering you have to keep the lights on and your employees paid.